Welcome to the Home Economics Department

 Home Economics Curriculum Intent

-In KS4/5 Food, students will be able to apply the principles instilled at KS3 whilst achieving the best possible outcomes.
+KS4/5 Food, is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
+The curriculum is designed to be progressive, so that students can apply, build and master the skills and principles introduced at KS3.
+We aim to build essential life skills required to cook well-balanced, affordable, healthy meals, ensuring pupils grow to be confident when cooking, making informed life-long choices about food in order to feed themselves and others affordably and nutritiously.
 Students will become more creative whilst understanding the dietary needs of a wide range of people with a mixture of dietary and health concerns.
 Students will have not only a love for cooking but also develop a deep understanding of how it is produced and the role it plays in good health.
 Students will also have a clear and in depth understanding of the nutritional value of foods and the effect they have on health.

 The Home Economics Department is staffed by very enthusiastic, committed and experienced teachers who are supported by three technicians.
 The staff are extremely dedicated to ensuring every student maximises their full potential.

 All staff teach Food and Textiles at key stage three; high standards of work and behaviour are expected.
 Practical work is an essential part of the work done by the students and as a result the department is very busy and lessons are fast paced and engaging.

 Students are successful in their achievements at all Key Stages where we gain above average results at key stage three and at GCSE.
 Students are taught in mixed ability groups and may include children with Special Educational Needs.